rust-lang/reference/src/destructors.md

 #### Extending based on expressions

 r[destructors.scope.lifetime-extension.exprs.borrows]
-The [temporary scope] of the operand of a [borrow] expression is the *borrow scope* of the operand expression, defined below.
+The [temporary scope] of the operand of a [borrow expression] outside of a [place base context][destructors.scope.lifetime-extension.sub-expressions] is the *borrow scope* of the operand expression, defined below.

 r[destructors.scope.lifetime-extension.exprs.super-macros]
 The [scope][temporary scope] of each [super temporary] of a [super macro call] expression is the borrow scope of the super macro call expression.